profefe/profefe/README.md

 send profile: http://localhost:10100/api/0/profiles?service=hotapp-service&labels=version=1.0.0&type=cpu
 ```

-With profiling data persisted, we can query the profiles from the collector using its HTTP API (_refer to [documentation for collector's HTTP API](#http-api) below_).
-Let's request all profiling data associated with the given meta-information (service and time period), as a single *merged* profile:
+With profiling data persisted, query the profiles from the collector using its HTTP API (_refer to [documentation for collector's HTTP API](#http-api) below_).
+As an example, request all profiling data associated with the given meta-information (service name and a time frame), as a single *merged* profile:

 ```
 > go tool pprof 'http://localhost:10100/api/0/profiles/merge?service=hotapp-service&type=cpu&from=2019-05-30T11:49:00&to=2019-05-30T12:49:00&labels=version=1.0.0'